Frequently Asked Questions

 Q: What does it mean if the current paint is flaking off the metal?

-A: This can have different reasons.
-Either the paint is really old, or there was some kind of an adhesion problem (drying times of primer from previous paint job were not long enough, it rained or was too cold when it was painted before etc.) or the wrong products were used.
+A: This can have many different reasons.
+Either the paint is really old, drying times of primer from previous paint job were not long enough, it was too cold when it was painted (metal shrinks in cold temperatures, and expands in warm), the previous coat was still too shiny, so the new paint doesn't have enough grip (either roughing up the surface helps, or priming everything), or the wrong products were used (for example water based on oil based paint).
 It is important to remove all the flaky paint before it gets repainted, otherwise it will keep flaking off!

 Q: What finish do you recommend?

 A: I always recommend gloss.
 It definitely holds up the best, compared to flat or even satin which will fade and 'look old' faster.
-As for the color black is the best in my opinion, just because it holds its color the longest.
+As for the color, black is the best in my opinion, just because it holds it's color the longest and new rust is not as visible.

 Q: Are you able to fix small holes caused by rust or does it have to get replaced immediately?